 In 2017 the English Twenty Club launched the English Lions Talent Pathway.
 Made up of English shooters identified as showing potential, the squad will be provided with elite level coaching in all aspects of target rifle shooting.
 The ultimate goal is to progress to represent England on the international stage.
 Whilst there is no guarantee that they will be selected for England at the end of the squad cycle, they will be a more capable individual and team shooter.

-Any uncapped or once capped shooter* is eligible to apply, there is no upper age limit.
+Any uncapped or once capped English shooter* is eligible to apply, there is no upper age limit.
 You will need to be a member of the English Twenty Club and over 18 years old.
-You are expected to have shown potential in competition in the last year and have a strong belief in your ability to become a high performing shooter.
+You should be able to demonstrate shooting or coaching potential, especially in a team environment (ideally county level) in the last year or two and have a strong belief in your ability to become a high performing shooter.

 The squad will meet for three training weekends during the year, the first one being in the autumn to set goals and work on winter training plans and then two training weekends in the following year.
 Attendance at these weekends is a mandatory part of squad membership.

 The selected squad is managed by 4 permanent staff who will be the first point of contact for training activities.
-To fully develop shooters in all aspects of senior level team shooting, highly accomplished (GB Palma, Commonwealth Games) elite English shooters will assist at training weekends.
+To fully develop shooters in all aspects of senior level team shooting, highly accomplished (GB Palma, Commonwealth Games) elite English shooters will assist at training weekends and act as mentors to squad members.
 In addition to target time on the range, these elite shooters will run sessions on position, goal setting, psychology, SCATT, team drills and plotting.